Jerry Robinson

-Sherrill David Robinson (January 1, 1922 – December 7, 2011), known as Jerry Robinson, was an American comic book artist known for his work on DC Comics' Batman line of comics during the 1940s.
+Sherrill David "Jerry" Robinson (January 1, 1922 – December 7, 2011) was an American comic book artist known for his work on DC Comics' Batman line of comics during the 1940s.
 He is best known as the co-creator of Robin and the Joker and for his work on behalf of creators' rights.

 He was inducted into the Comic Book Hall of Fame in 2004.

 Early life

 Jerry Robinson was born the youngest of five children in Trenton, New Jersey.
 His mother Mae was a bookkeeper born in Lower Manhattan.
 His father Benjamin Robinson was an entrepreneur who emigrated from Western Russia, near the Baltic states, in 1895.
 The couple opened the first theater in Trenton.
 Ben Robinson immigrated to the United States to avoid conscription in the Russian Empire, which would have lasted 25 years, and antisemitism in Russia.
 He was of Jewish background.

 He attended Columbia University for 2.5 years before leaving to focus on comics.